Research Article - Xiaotian Han | Academic Insights

 • fp8 quantization during training: introduce a fine-grained quantization strategy for fp8

-• an efficient and lightweight training framework, HAI-LLM. (might be the impressive engeering basis)
+• an efficient and lightweight training framework, HAI-LLM. (might be the impressive engineering basis)

 • numbers: 14.8T tokens for pre-training